 The figure below illustrates the steps that visitors take when they found your site on a search engine.
 It also shows which steps that Onpage and Off-Page SEO influences.
 Off-Page SEO (A.K.A.
 Off-Site SEO such as backlink building, social media SEO) primarily influences impressions, whereas On-Page SEO (Meta tag optimization, Technical SEO etc) influences across all the Key Performance Indicators (KPI).
 This is why I recommend focusing on the On-Page SEO first and consider backlink building ONLY AFTER you run out of things to do with On-Page SEO.

 Please note the impressions and CTR discussed here concerns what is happening on the Search Engine Result Page (SERP) before users reach your site.

-Let's go through each of the steps to see how we can measure and influence each step.
+Let’s go through each of the steps to see how we can measure the performance of each step.

 CTR (Click Through Rate)